Supercobra27/CMPE458/my-mini-compiler/README.md

 ### Abstract Syntax Tree Grammar
 - the ^ symbol following a token indicates that that token is promoted in-place of the left-hand side of the production rule
-- the @ symbol following a token indicates that it's children are promoted to replace it
+- the @ symbol following a token indicates that its children are promoted to replace it
 ```
 Program -> Scope
 Scope -> StatementList@